Language I/O Welcomes Top Development Talent to the Team

 “When we advertised for a senior developer and Craig reached out with interest, I was thrilled,” said Heather Morgan Shoemaker, Language I/O co-founder and head of the software development group in Cheyenne, Wyo.
 “When I asked folks in the Cheyenne software community about him, the response was uniformly ‘Craig is a genius.’
 He clearly brings the technical background and leadership skills I was looking for as well as a great deal of enthusiasm.”

-Language I/O is a dynamic, women-owned start-up that takes its culture seriously.
+Language I/O is a dynamic, multilingual customer support, women-owned software start-up that takes its culture seriously.
 Language I/O co-owners Morgan Shoemaker and Kaarina Kvaavik want to ensure every hire focuses on an individual’s professional ability, not their gender.
 From day one, Boal has proven to be a great fit.

 “I am extremely excited about the passion Kaarina and Heather have for Language I/O,” Boal said.
 “It’s infectious.
 It was also appealing to work for a strong female leadership team.
 That’s pretty unique, especially in this industry.
 Working for a women-owned company was definitely a selling point.”

 Boal actually met Shoemaker and first heard of Language I/O years ago while he was working for Sierra Trading Post.
 The two met at a roundtable hosted by the City of Cheyenne.